mec-cs/Godot-Survivor-Game/README.md

 #
 #
 #
+# Useful Links and Thanks
+* Thanks to Firebelley Games who contributes so much in my game development journey.
-* Thanx to [Easings Website](https://easings.net/en) which helps me to understand easing animations well
+* by the help of [Easings Website](https://easings.net/en), i understood easing animations
 * assets and UI sfx's by [Kenney Assets](https://www.kenney.nl/)
 * font is taken by [NB Collective](https://nimblebeastscollective.itch.io/nb-pixel-font-bundle)
 * game music --free for non/commercial use [Hit n Smash](https://freepd.com/)
 * Optional VHS and CRT affect is from [pend00](https://godotshaders.com/shader/vhs-and-crt-monitor-effect/)

 A game made in Godot Engine, throughout a course by [FirebelleyGames](https://www.youtube.com/@FirebelleyGames) in Udemy.
-I am following his course, here is the link: https://www.udemy.com/course/create-a-complete-2d-arena-survival-roguelike-game-in-godot-4
+I have followed his course, here is the link: https://www.udemy.com/course/create-a-complete-2d-arena-survival-roguelike-game-in-godot-4